czbiohub-sf/automated-protein-purifier/README.md

 * __RunCustomProtocol__ - Runs the purifier using the inputs from the custom protocol window

 ### Data Files
-* __purification_parameters.json__ - Holds the default parameters for purification window and default calibration settings
+* __purification_parameters.json__ - Holds the default parameters for gui window and default calibration settings

 ### Scripts
 * __device_setup.py__ - Called by Linux service to activate purifier software